gemfire/gemfire-developer-website/content/examples/java/entry-eviction.md

 tags:
 - Java
 type: examples
-description: Eviction of entries from a region allows control over the system resources consumed by any given region.
+description: Eviction of entries from a VMware GemFire region allows control over the system resources consumed by any given region.
 ---

 This is a simple example that demonstrates eviction of entries from a region.
 This allows control